 Every year, approximately 15.3 million households move from one place to another, with 82% moving within the same state, 13.4% moving to a different state, and 0.36% moving from the U.S. to another country.*

 With so much to think about prior to and during a move, it’s no wonder we forget a few things in the process.
-If you’re contemplating a move in the near future, here are a few things you may want to put on your to do list – because these are the things we often forget in the moving minutiae.
+If you’re contemplating a move in the near future, here are a few things you may want to put on your moving checklist – because these are the things we often forget in the moving minutiae.

 If you’re one of the 650,000 each year who hire a professional moving company to help with your move*, make sure you check to see what they won’t move for you.
 Those items may include things like aerosol cans, paints, pesticides, fertilizer, cleaning products, propane tanks, and fire extinguishers.